InGoedeBanen/tracker-gtm/README.md

 When you have a URL like http://domain.com/vacancy/apply/12345-interesting-job-title.html you need to choose _Page path_, and enter a relevant Regular Expression.
 For the example URL the regular expression should be `/apply\/(\d+)-/`.

-To use the IGB Tracker template correctly, you need to create at least two triggers in GTM, one which starts the tracker and one which stops the tracker when an application is finished.
+To use the VONQ Job Post Tracker template correctly, you need to create at least two triggers in GTM, one which starts the tracker and one which stops the tracker when an application is finished.